 can help.
 The developers also maintain

-that provides news and updates.
+a blog that provides news and updates.

 When the Linux penguin greets you, you’ll know you’re not in an Apple OS anymore.